anon-blue/anon.blue/README.txt

      hello friends what is the point of the project here? well...
            gg   m         90% owl
-                                di cks in yo ass better bounce on yo boys dixk t o this shit. dr captis this meeeeeeeeeeeee youi really ahte myself and wish i wa s strong enough to rnd it all
+                                di cks in yo ass better bounce on yo boys dixk t o this shit. dr captiaai cocklord will snap yo dick off if you dont stfu
+  this is the reallest bluesvcreen you will see. eat shit and die happy like a s queel